 Since version 1.60 I’ve made some impactful changes to CAOS to increase compatibility with other Cookie Notice WordPress-plugins.
 Since then, CAOS isn’t just compatible with the plugin mentioned in this post, but basically with all of them!

 Are you using another Cookie Notice plugin for WordPress?
 You can still give CAOS a try.
-If you can’t figure out how to make CAOS compatible, request my CAOS Expert Configuration service and I’ll help you make it work.
-Read more
+If you can’t figure out how to make CAOS compatible, contact me and I’ll help you make it work.

 First off, I have some good news.
 I know it’s been a while (!) but I recently released CAOS v.
 1.50 to celebrate the coming of GDPR.
 Err, no. Not exactly.
 Let’s say I updated CAOS to allow you to keep using it in a GDPR complaint way.